ItchyBrother/EAC/README.md

 EAC does not try to copy every design choice from Crew R&R or Earn Your Stripes.
 Instead, it provides built-in EAC-native alternatives for players who prefer one integrated crew-management experience.

 Important: EAC only delegates when the other mod's DLL is actually loaded by KSP.
-A ZIP file sitting in `GameData` does not count as installed.

 ## Main Features